 You will assign tasks to deserving citizens and ensuring they live happily in an underground bunker.
 But things get tougher as you expand your vault to accommodate more survivors.
 The game tests your survival skills and provides a report card at the end of the day to show how well you did to make survivors happy.

-Building mechanics is very similar to Tiny Tower, and there are some awesome Android games like Fallout Shelter (FS) that share few similarities with both games.
+The game's building mechanics is very similar to Tiny Tower, and there are some awesome Android games like Fallout Shelter (FS) that share few similarities with both games.
 Some have a post-apocalyptic setting, whereas others test your micromanagement skills.
 Here are some of the best games you may like if you are bored playing Bethesda’s epic sim game:

 1. Doomsday Preppers